 One of the metrics Google monitors is the amount of time spent on your website, called the session duration.
 Longer sessions = higher quality content.
 And Google really loves high quality content.

 Not only does Linktree take a step away from your visitors journey, which will cut down the session duration, but it increases the chances of rage quits because of poor management and upkeep.

-Linktree users have to manually pick what links and pieces of content they want to appear in their tree.
+Linktree users have to manually pick which links and pieces of content they want to appear in their tree.
 Thing is, us humans are proper rubbish at guessing everything our audience wants.

-A sadly common example of this, that I see all the gosh-darn time, is when a Linktree profile doesn’t include a big ass button to just take me to a website home page.
+Sadly, a common example of this (that I see all the gosh-darn time) is when a Linktree profile doesn’t include a big-ass button to just take me to a website home page.